horizr/visum-pack/README.md

 - Bats in buckets for glowing 24 blocks 20s
 - Stackable: 16x Enchantment books, Potions

-## Todo
+## Development
+[horizr CLI](https://github.com/horizr/cli) is used for pack management.

+### To do
-- hide debug info by default
+- `/gamerule reducedDebugInfo true` by default
-- find Inspecio replacements
+- Find Inspecio replacements
 - Configure Zoomify
-- Keybinds
+- Configure Keybinds
 - Configure Debugify (telemetry fix off)

-## Interoperability
+### Interoperability entry-points
+When new items/blocks/entities/structures are added, the configuration files of the following mods should be adjusted (if necessary).

 - Charm: replantable crops, Bookcase items, structures on maps
 - WTHIT: blacklisted blocks and entities